Kitware/wslink/README.md

 session.addAttachment() takes binary data and stores it, returning a string key that will be associated with the attachment.
 When a message is sent that uses the attachment key, a text header message and a binary message is sent beforehand with each attachment.
-The client can then substitute the binary buffer for the string key when it receives the final message.
+The client will then substitute the binary buffer for the string key when it receives the final message.

 ### Subscribe